 + ARTS4350 Art for the Secondary School 3 s.h.

 Development of knowledge and skills to plan, organize, and facilitate meaningful art curricula for secondary art students with attention to lesson preparation and material discovery.
+Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.
 Goal 2A

 ARTS4440 Portfolio Development 3 s.h.

 An advanced study of multi-level design such as packaging and branding, to create a resume and portfolio focused on a career in visual communications.
+Focus on presentation skills and exhibit display appropriate for the medium (matting, layout, mounting, mock-up, etc.).
 Prerequisite: ARTS3630.
 Goal 2A

 ARTS4450 Visual Communication Internship 3 s.h.